danielch1/mlops_project/reports/README.md

 >
 > Answer:

---- The biggest challenge of the wasn't just one tool but making all tools work together.
+--- The biggest challenge of the project wasn't just one tool but making all tools work together.
 Especially when adding new features and new tools one would have to check if everything else still works.
 This lead us to improving the structure of the source code multiple times because another tool would require different requirements.
 That being said, working with the cloud also provided a demanding challenge because testing and deploying takes much longer than these same actions take on a local machine. ---

 ### Question 27